ryanwilsond/HelloWorld/ECA/libexec/nslib/docs/NSString.md

 ## Features

-You can view function docstrings in the source, here is a list of functions with summaries (not including operators).
+List of functions with summaries (not including operators).

 | name | alises | description |
 |-|-|-|